xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ##### QR Code Disadvantages

-- Forces the process to be synchronous.
+- QR codes are most appropriate for cases where there isn't an authenticated and private communication channel between parties.
+That isn't the problem here.
+We already have a solution for authenticated and secure messaging between two installations as part of V3.
 - All participating applications would have to be able to handle the QR code flow.
-This requires more complicated front-end designs that every application needs to implement, access to a camera, and would require a very different flow for server-side use-cases.
+This requires more complicated front-end designs that every application needs to implement, as well as access to a camera in some cases.
+This could be enough to discourage developers from implementing their side of the flow.
 - Would require mobile application developers to handle XMTP deep links for app -> app transfer.
 This gets complicated when there are multiple potential applications as backup providers.
 The Backup Requester would need to be aware of all possible Backup Provider apps and the user would have to select the right one.
 - Would need to be rethought for webapp -> server transfer
 - Would need to be rethought for webapp -> webapp transfers where QR code scanning and deep-linking are not possible.
 Maybe something closer to oAuth.